 Mechanic schools that are accredited and have certifications are a good place to begin.
 Look for automotive schools that are certified by the National Automotive Technicians Education Foundation (NATEF).
-If a school is certified by the NATEF, then it has proven that its students are prepared to take on all aspects of their job, from automotive systems through communication skills.
+If a school is certified by the NATEF, then it has proven that its students are prepared to take on all aspects of their job, from complex automotive systems through soft-skills, like communication.

 Offers Practical Learning

 Classroom hours are one thing, but auto mechanic students can learn even more by actually working on cars.
-Schools that provide practical learning, meaning you are doing more than just reading a textbook, are the “right” kinds of schools.
-The better prepared you are with real-life automotive skills, the better prepared you'll be when you join the workforce.
+Schools that provide practical learning, meaning you are doing more than just reading a textbook, are ideal and necessary for mechanics.
+The better prepared you are with hands-on automotive skills, the better prepared you'll be when you join the workforce.

-The technology put in cars increases with every model: Make sure the school you're considering is ahead of the curve and providing bumper-to-bumper instruction.
-You'll need to learn about all the latest safety and luxury features cars have, not to mention all the other mechanical parts that make one up.
+With every new model, technology increases.
+Make sure the school you're considering is ahead of the curve and providing bumper-to-bumper instruction.
+You'll need to learn about the latest safety and luxury features cars have, not to mention, the differing mechanical components of each model.

 Gets You Connected

 Life is so much easier when you have connections.
-Your school should be well-connected, as well.
-Does it have proof that its graduates secure jobs?
-What is the success rate?
-Does it give help with employment?
-Find a program that offers job placement —you may not need it, but it's a good resource to have at hand.
+Your school should be well-connected too.
+What is the school's graduation rate?
+Does it offer employment assistance?
+Find a program that offers job placement — even if you don't end up needing it, it's a good resource to have at hand.